natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

      ('R3', 'Eth0/2'): ('R5', 'Eth0/0')}

     In [11]: t.add_link(('R1', 'Eth0/4'), ('R7', 'Eth0/0'))
-    Such connection already exists
+    Such a connection already exists

     In [12]: t.add_link(('R1', 'Eth0/4'), ('R7', 'Eth0/5'))
-    Connection with one of ports exists
+    A link to one of the ports exists

 Task 22.2
 ~~~~~~~~~~~~

-Create CiscoTelnet class that connects via Telnet to Cisco equipment.
+Create a CiscoTelnet class that connects via Telnet to Cisco equipment.

-When creating class instance, Telnet connection should be created as well as switching to enable mode.
-Class should use telnetlib module to connect via Telnet.
+When instantiating the class, a Telnet connection should be created,
+as well as the transition to enable mode.
+The class must use the telnetlib
+module to connect via Telnet.

-CiscoTelnet class, besides __init__(), should have at least two methods:
+The CiscoTelnet class, in addition to __init__, must have at least two methods:

-* _write_line() - takes as argument a string and sends to equipment a string converted to bytes and adds a line feed at the end.
-Method _write_line() should be used within class.
+* _write_line - takes a string as an argument and sends the string converted
+  to bytes to the hardware and adds a line end character at the end.
+  The _write_line method must be used inside the class.
-* send_show_command() - takes show command as argument and returns output received from device
+* send_show_command - takes the show command as an argument and returns

-Parameter of __init__() method:
+  the output received from the device

+__init__ method parameters:

 * ip - IP address
 * username - username
 * password - password
 * secret - enable password

-Example of creating class instance:
+An example of creating an instance of a class:

 .. code:: python